 "Not all the time," he says with a stupid, soft smile on his face.
 The idiot.
 There's no saving him.

 Haruki's is particularly empty on our polo mint of a floor.
 The tables are arranged around a cavernous hole in which we can view the people in the cheap seats eating from 'buy two courses get one free' menus on the ground floor.
 It's an amphitheatre for us on the upper circle and occasionally you can drop cigarette ash on them.
 Jeevas is holding court and we let him because he's an arsehole.
-He directs a question at me about my, what he thinks is wrong, stance on the prison reform bill.
+He directs a question at me about my stance on the prison reform bill, which he thinks is wrong, but he's a prick.
 I catch every other word of what he says and he's lucky that I grant him that much attention.
 My response is succinct.

 "I really wish that I cared what you think but my complete indifference prevents it."